proemmer/webpac-docs/README.md

 ## running the application

-To start webpac, you have to run the command
+To start webpac, you have to run the following command:

 ![start webpac](./images/start.PNG)

-after this the application runs in the command
+after this the application runs in the command window:

 ![running webpac](./images/Running.PNG)